AlyBadawy/Securial/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [security@securial-project.org](mailto:security@securial-project.org).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by:

+- **Creating a private issue**: Use GitHub's private vulnerability reporting feature or create an issue with the `conduct-violation` label
+- **Contacting maintainers directly**: Send a direct message to project maintainers through GitHub
+- **Email reporting**: Contact the project maintainer at [1198568+AlyBadawy@users.noreply.github.com](mailto:1198568+AlyBadawy@users.noreply.github.com)

 All complaints will be reviewed and investigated promptly and fairly.
 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines